facontidavide/cloudini/README.md

 Now, I know that when you read the word "lossy" you may think about grainy JPEGS images. **Don't**.

-The encoder apply a quantization using a resolution provided by the user.
+The encoder applies a quantization using a resolution provided by the user.

-Typical LiDARs have an accuracy/noise is in the order of 1/2 cm, therefore using a resolution of **1 mm** is very conservative.
+Typical LiDARs have an accuracy/noise in the order of +/- 2 cm.
+Therefore, it using a resolution of **1 mm** (+/- 0.5 mm max quantization error) is comparatively a very conservative option.

-But if you are paranoid, and decide to use a resolution of **100 microns**, you still get really good compression ratios!
+But, if you are **really** paranoid, and decide to use a resolution of **100 microns**, you still achieve excellent compression ratios!

-It should also be noted that these two steps compression strategy has a negative overhead, i.e. it is actually **faster** than using LZ4 or ZSTD alone.
+It should also be noted that this two-step compression strategy has a negative overhead, i.e. it is actually **faster** than using LZ4 or ZSTD alone.

 # ROS-specific utilities